patilankita79/NotesOnDeployingAngularCLIAppToHeroku/README.md

 ```

 <br>
-For reference, I have attached <a href="https://github.com/patilankita79/Notes_DeployingAngularCLIAppToHeroku/blob/master/package.json">package.json</a> of an angular application
+For reference, I have attached <a href="https://github.com/patilankita79/Notes_DeployingAngularCLIAppToHeroku/blob/master/package.json">package.json</a> of an angular application, I have deployed on Heroku.<br><br>
 <strong>Step 5: Create Node Server</strong>
 Create a <strong>node server</strong> that will serve the compiled files in dist directory.
 For that we will use<strong> Express</strong> <br>
 Run the following command in the project directory